Ariane 6: Abandoned proposals

-In 2017, the Prometheus engine project was revealed to have the aim of reducing the engine unit cost from the €10 million of the Vulcain2 to €1 million and allowing the engine to be reused up to five times.
+In 2017, the Prometheus engine project was revealed to have the aim of reducing the engine unit cost from the €10 million of the Vulcain 2 to €1 million and allowing the engine to be reused up to five times.
 The engine development is said to be part of a broader effort – codename Ariane NEXT – to reduce Ariane launch costs by a factor of two beyond improvements brought by Ariane 6.
 The Ariane NEXT initiative includes a reusable sounding rocket, Callisto, to test the performance of various fuels in new engine designs.